 This is a community for persons interested in Language Engineering.

-At this moment it counts close to 300 members, including well-known practicioners, researchers, and professors from all over the world.
+At the moment the community consists of more than 400 members, including well-known practitioners, researchers, and professors from all over the world.

 It is free, but access is restricted, for keeping a positive environment.